-John has accepted two board appointments:
+Last year John accepted two board appointments:

 Terrorism Information New York Group (TINYg) which brings law enforcement and intelligence agencies together with many blue-chip companies from the UK, US and around the world through a series of annual counter terrorism conferences and meetings.